 However, uPVC is completely immune to rot.
 It doesn't corrode even when exposed to salt water.
 It is impervious to bugs and never needs to be repainted.

 Even scratches are hard to see because the exterior colour matches the interior.
 There's simply no colour 'coating' or paint to scratch off.

 All Pella uPVC windows have welded corners.
 These welds are strong and durable, and completely weather resistant.
 The welding of multiple chambers within the frame (see above) also help resist warping and twisting due to external forces.

 This makes a strong window that is more durable and withstands the rigours of everyday usage.

 Did you know, all ThermaScreen windows come with seamlessly integrated insect screens?

 Whether you prefer the NZ traditional awning style, casement style, or horizontal or vertical sliding windows that eliminate injuries to those walking outside of the home, all windows come standard with integrated (not after market, upgrade, or add-on) insect screens.

 Addressing The Old "uPVC UV Stability" In NZ Excuse

-While UV radiation stability in uPVC windows was a problem 30 years ago, uPVC window technology has advanced so far that UV stability is no longer a problem at all.
-Reputable uPVC window manufacturers greatly surpass the NZ UV stability requirements set by the Window Association of New Zealand – in fact, building plans and permits wouldn’t have council approval if they didn’t.
+While UV radiation stability in uPVC windows was a problem 30 years ago, uPVC window technology has advanced so far that UV stability is no longer a problem.
+Reputable uPVC window manufacturers surpass the NZ UV stability requirements set by the Window and Glass Association of New Zealand – in fact, building plans and permits wouldn’t have council approval if they didn’t.